 Additionally, many people who are worried about flooding feel they need to drain their pool.
 However, there’s no harm in having too much water in your pool.
 Pool owners get into trouble when they over-drain their pool.
-If you drain more than a foot of water from your pool, your pool is at risk of hydrostatic pressure that can cause problems.
+If you drain more than a couple of feet of water from your pool, your pool is at risk of hydrostatic pressure that can cause problems.

 So, here you have it, some simple tips on prepping your pool for bad weather!